 Pick a time when you'll have plenty of energy if you really want to appreciate the Louvre.
 This was the third art museum we visited that day and I was tired.
 It's easy to be overwhelmed by the size and the crowds.

-There are advantages to visiting the Louvre in the afternoon – particularly on Wednesdays and Fridays when the museum is open late.
 We purposely planned our visit for late Wednesday afternoon to avoid the crowds.
 And it worked.
 We spent almost no time in security or ticket lines and the crowds inside were not as bad as we feared.

 Why My Kids Loved the Louvre